romain-perrot/EmotivBCI-Controlled-Robot/docs/USAGE.md

 To test the project, follow these steps:

-1. Connect the Emotiv Epoch+ headset to the laptop
+1. Connect the Emotiv headset to your laptop.

 2. Open an Ubuntu terminal and source the workspace:
    ```bash